gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 There has been a deadly outbreak of a new strain of the Vibrio cholerae bacterium, known to cause cholera.
-You have been contracted by the CDC to _de novo_ assemble this novel, rapidly evolving strain.
+You have been contracted by the Center for Disease Control (CDC) to _de novo_ assemble and annotate this novel, rapidly evolving strain that is inducing massive panic as the infection spreads.
 The CDC has generated whole genome shotgun data using Illumina paired-end 50nt reads (PE50) and longer Pacbio reads.

-A typical _V. cholerae_ genome is organized into two circular chromosomes with a total length of about 4Mbp (4 million base pairs) with 3,885 annotated genes.
+All you know is that a typical _V. cholerae_ genome is organized into two circular chromosomes with a total length of about 4Mbp (4 million base pairs) with ~3,800 annotated genes.

 ![source: Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9d/Cholera_bacteria_SEM.jpg/240px-Cholera_bacteria_SEM.jpg)